 Acceleration and Power

 The 2013 Volkswagen Jetta is available with four engines and four transmissions.
-The base S Jetta comes with a 2.0-liter, four-cylinder engine that makes 115 horsepower.
-Higher trims offer a 170-horsepower, 2.5-liter, five-cylinder, engine; a 140-horsepower, 236 pound-feet of torque, 2.0-liter, four-cylinder diesel engine; and a 200-horsepower, 2.0-liter, turbocharged four-cylinder engine that comes with the GLI model.
-A five-speed manual transmission is standard, and a six-speed manual, six-speed automatic and a dual-clutch automatic transmission are optional, depending on the engine you select.
+The base S Jetta comes with a 2.0-liter four-cylinder engine that makes 115 horsepower.
+Higher trims offer a 170-horsepower, 2.5-liter five-cylinder engine; a 140-horsepower, turbodiesel 2.0-liter four-cylinder engine and a 200-horsepower, turbocharged 2.0-liter four-cylinder engine that comes with the GLI model.
+A five-speed manual transmission is standard, and a six-speed manual, a six-speed automatic and a dual-clutch automated manual transmission are optional, depending on the engine you select.
 With the base engine and automatic transmission, the Jetta averages an EPA-estimated 24/32 mpg city/highway, which is low for the class.
 The Jetta TDI, which is equipped with a diesel engine, has very good fuel economy ratings of 30/42 mpg.

-- "The automatic time feels about right, but the manual doesn't feel any faster.
-The manual has smooth shift and light clutch action.
+- "The manual has smooth shift and light clutch action.
 The automatic delivers smooth shifts, with quick reaction to throttle inputs." -- Consumer Guide

 - "Diesel models, meanwhile, will please drivers not only with their 40-plus mpg but the torque from their powerful yet quiet engines.
 Though not swift, even base Jettas are comfortable and reasonably composed, while 2.5-liter and diesel models offer more competence and driving pleasure." -- Kelley Blue Book